VAT no. NL 8079 93 724 B01 • ABN AMRO 55 42 95 814 • BIC ABN ANL2A - IBAN NL 32 ABN A 055 42 95 814 • Chamber of Commerce no. 13043081

 9. If the purchase involves an on-call order, the Buyer will be obliged to order the purchased goods within the time limit set for that purpose.
 If the goods have not been ordered within the said time limit, the Seller will automatically be entitled to deliver the goods not ordered to the Buyer.

-10. The Seller will be entitled to deliver the goods C.O.D. (cash on delivery).
+10. The Seller will be entitled to deliver the goods with payment on delivery.

 11. The Seller will be entitled, but not obliged, to insure the purchased goods on behalf and for the account of the Buyer.

 1. The risk with respect to the loss of or damage to the products that are the subject of the Agreement will pass to the Buyer at the point in time at which same products are legally and / or factually delivered to the Buyer and therefore come under the Buyer’s control or under the control of a third party designated by the Buyer.